 My work is focused on stereotypical childhood experiences, which tends to be overtly playful, filled with laughter and adventure.
 I am interested in the process of making tents, recreating personal childhood memories, and generalizing the typical childhood experience.
 However, I pair happier moments with instances that can be viewed as melancholy, moments that reveal the harsh reality of the human condition.
-After the passing of my closest childhood friend, due to drug addiction, memories from my youth surfaced.
+After the passing of my closest childhood friend, due to drug addiction, memories from my youth resurfaced.
 Since his death I have been reflecting on our friendship as it developed from the innocent years of childhood to the complex and confused years in adulthood.
-Vivid memories of playing games, building forts, and exploring the cemetery across from our homes came to mind.
-As I wrestled with this new reality, I have made work as an attempt to preserve those memories, and through working on this body of work, I have willingly opened doors to the past.
-My work combines found and made objects that are personally mournful with materials that could universally be recognized as joyful, such as balloons, flowers, glitter, and cake.
-These pieces deal specifically with my childhood home, neighborhood, and the cemetery.
+Vivid memories of playing games, building forts, and exploring the cemetery in our neighborhood came to mine.
+My work teeters on the chaos and joys of life, while confronting the finality of death.
+Through child-life assemblages, gestural paintings, and playful installations I attempt to preserve the precious memories of my childhood home, neighborhood, and the cemetery.